Jason W. Fox, MA, APC *California BBS Registered Intern - Currently Unsupervised

 On Oahu, Fox was employed by Hawaii's leading technology start-up, Computer Visualizations, Inc. at Manoa Innovation Center (HTDC).
 He closed $750,000 in 1995 selling touchscreen patient education & informed consent solutions.
 CVI was a joint venture with the American College of Obstetricians & Gynecologists (ACOG), where Jason attended tradeshows and implemented the solution at private practices, HMO’s and military installations.

-Silicon Beach Communications (SBC) – Santa Barbara’s leading ISP hired Fox in 1998 to roll out the first DSL service in California in partnership with GTE.
+Silicon Beach Communications (SBC) – Santa Barbara’s leading Internet Service Provider hired Fox in 1998 to roll out the first DSL service in California in partnership with GTE.
 His experience there included networking, hosting, and high ticket website development.
 After implementing 300+ corporate accounts with triple-digit revenues, Jason relocated to Fort Lauderdale, Florida.

 At Dr. Notes Forms & Software in Deerfield Beach, Jason introduced the first US patented Electronic Medical Record (EMR) software to physicians in 18 specialties.
 Securing $950,000 in sales in 2000, he recruited and trained 40 employees.
 Jason’s travels included nationwide medical conventions bringing him valuable experience in the marketplace.